 Hauts-de-France, and more specifically the historical region of Picardy, is probably the region with more awesome gothic cathedrals per square meter in the world!

 The first Gothic buildings appeared around 1130-1150 in Île-de-France and especially in Picardy.
 At that time, demographic growth (linked to agricultural and commercial growth) required an increase in the size of religious buildings so it was the perfect moment to try new techniques that allowed higher buildings with more natural light, and wider spaces.

 From Laon, one of the first cathedrals inspired in this new Gothic art, to the cathedrals of Amiens or Beauvais, visitors can witness the main steps of the evolution of Gothic architecture in France, awesome buildings today all classed UNESCO heritage and usually surrounded by charming historic centers.

 Stretching from the Belgian border to the river mouth of Somme, Côte d’Opale (Opal Coast) reveals sublime landscapes of sand dunes, picturesque seaside villages, rugged chalk cliffs, green meadows, and pine forests.

-The beaches of the Côte d’Opale are among the most beautiful beaches in France, proposing visitors days of relax, shore fishing, water sports and more.
+The beaches of the Côte d’Opale are among the most beautiful beaches in France, proposing visitors days of relaxation, shore fishing, water sports, and more.